 How to get to Puffin Cove?

-To Find the cove you will then need to take a small but slightly challenging walk to the puffin cove.
-This can take about 5-10 minutes but is a little steep and over some boggy ground and involves scrambling over some rocks, so we would recommend wearing walking boots, especially is the weather isn’t very good.
+This can take about 5-10 minutes and is a little steep and over some boggy ground and involves scrambling over some rocks, so we would recommend wearing walking boots, especially if the weather isn’t very good.

 The what three words is – ///shipped.amplified.skirting – https://what3words.com/shipped.amplified.skirting